dataBase-Sabermetrics/dbsabermetrics.com/README.md

 npm rund dev
 ```

 Netlify serves as the CI.
-It will tell us on PR's when builds fail and give us deploy previews
+It will tell us on PR's when builds fail and give us deploy previews.